ROSLYN: A QUAINT TOWN WITH A RICH HISTORY

 A FEW NOTEWORTHY PLACES

-The Brick – originally opened in 1889, is Washington’s oldest continuously operating bar
+Originally opened in 1889, The Brick is Washington’s oldest continuously operating bar.

-Basecamp Books & Bites – is a community gathering place, it’s a spot to grab a bite or read a book
+A community gathering place, it's a spot to grab a bite or read a book.

 A family owned and operated restaurant that makes their own sauces and dough daily.